Semiparametric inference of effective reproduction number dynamics from wastewater pathogen surveillance data: Acknowledgments

 \section{Acknowledgments}

-This work was in part funded by the UC Irvine Investing to Develop Center-Scale Multidisciplinary Convergence Research Programs Seed Funding Award and was made possible in part through support from the UC CDPH Modeling Consortium.
+This work was in part funded by the UC Irvine Investing to Develop Center-Scale Multidisciplinary Convergence Research Programs Seed Funding Award and by the UC CDPH Modeling Consortium.
 DMP was supported by funding from the Bill \& Melinda Gates Foundation (Award: INV-028123) and the NIAID (FAIN: U19AI089672).
-SCJ was supported by Water Research Foundation (WRF5093), U.S. National Science Foundation (CBET 2027306), University of California, Irvine Clinical Research Acceleration and Facilitation Team (CRAFT), and University of California, Irvine COVID-19 initiative.
-This work utilized the infrastructure for high-performance and high-throughput computing, research data storage and analysis, and scientific software tool integration built, operated, and updated by the Research Cyberinfrastructure Center (RCIC) at the University of California, Irvine.
+SCJ was supported by Water Research Foundation (WRF5093), NSF (CBET 2027306), UC Irvine Clinical Research Acceleration and Facilitation Team (CRAFT), and UC Irvine COVID-19 initiative.
+This work utilized the resources of the Research Cyberinfrastructure Center (RCIC) at UC Irvine.
 We thank the UC-CDPH modeling consortium, for useful discussion and feedback of intermediate work.
-Finally, we thank the Los Angeles County Sanitation Distribution for providing SARS-CoV-2 viral concentration data.
+We thank Phil O'Neil and Theodore Kypraios for their workshop teaching materials which inspired our simulation method, and Damon Bayer for visualization code.
+We thank the Los Angeles County Sanitation Distribution for providing SARS-CoV-2 viral concentration data.

 \thefigure{\thesection\-\arabic{figure}} \thetable{\thesection\-\arabic{table}}